Rosond South Africa and Bin Harkil Saudi Arabia announce the establishment of Rosond Arabia

 Rosond is known for its advanced drilling solutions and commitment to safety and has a rich history of over six decades in the industry.
 Its innovative approach and dedication to excellence has made it a trusted partner in exploration projects and mining solutions worldwide.

-Bin Harkil Saudi Arabia, with its extensive experience in the local market and strong industry relationships, complements this expertise, ensuring that Rosond Arabia is well-equipped to navigate the unique challenges F
+Bin Harkil Saudi Arabia, with its extensive experience in the local market and strong industry relationships, complements this expertise, ensuring that Rosond Arabia is well-equipped to navigate the unique challenges of the Saudi Arabian terrain.

 Rosond Arabia's mission is to provide world-class drilling and exploration services that meet the highest international standards.
 The company will focus on sustainability, efficiency, and safety, ensuring that all operations are conducted with minimal environmental impact and maximum operational integrity.
 Rosond Arabia is committed to supporting the Kingdom's Vision 2030 by contributing to the growth and diversification of the mining sector.

-“Rosond Arabia is a testament to our commitment to innovation and excellence,” says Rosond MD Ricardo Ribeiro.
-“We are excited to bring our expertise to Saudi Arabia and work alongside Bin Harkil to set new benchmarks in the exploration industry.”
+"Rosond Arabia is a testament to our commitment to innovation and excellence," says Rosond Managing Director Ricardo Ribeiro.
+"We are excited to bring our expertise to Saudi Arabia and work alongside Bin Harkil to set new benchmarks in the exploration industry.

 Safety is a core value at Rosond Arabia.
 The company will implement rigorous safety protocols and provide ongoing training to ensure that all employees operate in a secure and efficient environment.
 This commitment to safety extends to the communities in which Rosond Arabia operates, as the company will engage in responsible practices that promote the well-being of local populations.